-- Show students to the viewing window. - Ask them what tasks they think must be done each day to ensure the cows are taken care of (feeding, milking, cleaning, etc.) Ask them to brainstorm jobs related to each of the tasks they notice, and how those jobs may work together. - Explain that your job is working here at the dairy and describe to students what a day in the life of a dairy employee looks like - o There are about student workers employed here at the dairy. - Working in the dairy industry doesn't just have to be working with cows, there are lots of different careers that influence how a dairy operates and today we are going to learn about a few of the main careers that keep dairies running.
+- Show students to the viewing window. - Ask them what tasks they think must be done each day to ensure the cows are taken care of (feeding, milking, cleaning, etc.) - Explain that your job is working here at the dairy and describe to students what a day in the life of a dairy employee looks like - There are about student workers employed here at the dairy. - Working in the dairy industry doesn't just have to be working with cows, there are lots of different careers at dairies and today we are going to learn about a few of the main careers that keep dairies running.